thedataflows/pimp-my-cachyos/README.md

 - Uses existing KeePassXC for secrets (no kwallet)
 - Uses KDE polkit agent for authentication dialogs
 - Fully integrated with dsearch (filesystem search) and dgop (system monitoring)

+### Other Desktop Environments

+#### Budgie

+Gnome based, really enjoyed the simple look and feel.
+It is quite light and fast.

+Unfortunately, is also lagging behind the pack, not very polished and riddled with issues (like the annoying bug in the lockscreen that is also a security risk).

+Trying a comeback with Cosmic.
+Tried the beta, is niste, but still far to simplistic for me, and not in a good way.
+DMS is quite basic, but somehow feels functional.

+#### Gnome

+I used Gnome for some time, but it felt sluggish, laggy and most gnome apps are oversimplified so I ended up replacing them.

+Customization is limited, can be achieved with some extensions that are stable most of the time, but it feels like an afterthought.
+Finally, software updates are not that often, and when they happen, stuff breaks (like it happened after upgrade from Gnome 46 to 47).

+Discouraged by some crashes and freezes.

 ## Why YAML and mise?